 *Note: As an aside, changes that people make in their diet, water, cleaning products, supplements and exercise are also important to healing.
-There are many Healing Solutions’ YouTube videos and blog posts that discuss these things.
+There are many Best Healing Solutions’ YouTube videos and blog posts that discuss these things.
 However, this series of blogs will primarily focus on the spiritual and consciousness aspect of healing.

 Part 1: Defining the Problem